PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 }
 ```

 Ahh, much better.
-Although there is a shortcut, and we can just put the whole darn definition of our struct inside of the `typedef`.
+Although there is a shortcut, and we can just put the curly brackets for the struct in the `typedef`.

 (edit your code to the following)
 ```c